-Companies and Joint Arrangement - The Police Force has a significant interest in joint arrangements, the details of which are contained within Note 40.
+Companies and Joint Arrangement - The Police Force has a significant interest in joint arrangements, the details of which are contained within Note 40 of the group accounts.

 Note 16 - Transfers to/from Earmarked Reserves

 Refer to Note 16 Office of the Police, Fire & Crime Commissioner (OPFCC) Statement of Accounts.